 Why does home insurance cost more for older homes in Virginia?

 Older homes in Virginia cost 90% more to insure than newer properties.
-A home built in 2020 averages $1,607 annually, while a 1980s home costs $3,050 per year.
-This creates a substantial $1,443 yearly difference between the two age groups.
+A home built in 2020 averages $1,607 annually.
+A 1980s home costs $3,050 per year.
+This creates a $1,443 yearly difference between the two age groups.
 Middle-aged homes built around 2000 fall between these extremes at $2,676 annually.

 Insurance companies justify higher premiums for older homes due to increased risk factors.
-These properties often contain outdated electrical wiring, aging plumbing systems, and deteriorating roofing materials that are more prone to failure.
-When repairs are needed, older homes often require specialized materials and construction methods to match original standards, which increases claim costs.
+These properties contain outdated electrical wiring, aging plumbing systems and deteriorating roofing materials that are more prone to failure.
+When repairs are needed, older homes require specialized materials and construction methods to match original standards.
+This increases claim costs.

 How can I lower my home insurance costs in Virginia?

-Virginia homeowners can cut insurance costs through strategic approaches that deliver real savings.
-Comparing insurers matters because premiums can differ widely for the same coverage levels.
+Virginia homeowners cut insurance costs through strategic approaches that deliver real savings.
+Compare insurers because premiums differ widely for the same coverage levels.

-Maintaining a clean claims record provides many financial benefits.
+Keep a clean claims record for financial benefits.
 Homeowners with no claims over five years pay $426 less annually than those with one claim and $784 less than those with two claims in the same period.

 Adjusting your deductible offers another savings opportunity.
 Increasing from $500 to $1,000 reduces annual premiums by $194 on average.
 The higher out-of-pocket cost during claims gets offset by consistent yearly savings over time.

-Discount programs can further reduce costs.
-Bundling multiple policies, installing security systems, or owning newer homes often qualify for rate reductions.
+Discount programs further reduce costs.
+Bundle multiple policies, install security systems or own newer homes to qualify for rate reductions.
 These savings may seem modest individually but create meaningful annual premium decreases when combined with other cost-cutting strategies.

 How much will my premium increase after filing a claim in Virginia?

 In Virginia, your homeowners insurance premium jumps $426 annually after one claim and $784 after two claims compared to claim-free customers.
 Homeowners without claims pay $2,676 per year on average.
-One claim pushes your annual cost to $3,102, while two claims increase it to $3,460.
-Claims remain on your record for five years, meaning you'll face these elevated rates throughout that entire period.
+One claim pushes your annual cost to $3,102.
+Two claims increase it to $3,460.
+Claims remain on your record for five years.
+You'll face these elevated rates throughout that entire period.

 How much can I save by choosing a different insurer in Virginia?